component-driven/component-driven-development/src/exercises/4-Whitespace_&_Layout/Readme.md

 This is often called _stacking layout_.
 There are many ways to implement it: [lobotomized owl selector](https://css-tricks.com/lobotomized-owls/), negative margins, CSS Grid, etc. Each has its own pros and cons.
 If you don’t need to support old versions of Internet Explorer, we recommend [CSS Grid based stacking](https://gridbyexample.com/examples/example28/).

-We’re going to use [stack-styled](https://sapegin.github.io/stack-styled/) library that implements stacking layout using CSS Grid.
+We’re going to use [Stack Styled](https://sapegin.github.io/stack-styled/) library that implements stacking layout using CSS Grid.
 It’s based on styled-system and uses the same spacing values that our `Box` component.

 ### The result